wncc/WnCC/_soc_projects/111-abhishek-divyanshi.md

 ---

 ---
+[APPLICATIONS CLOSED!!!]

+<!--break-->
 The project targets to build a music recommender system which takes in your picture and then predicts your mood and accordingly predicts a song for you.

-<!--break-->

 No. of mentees: 10-11